somelinguist/VocabLift/README.md

 <h3 id="changelog">Change Log</h3>

+<h4 id="v0.1.8">Version 0.1.8</h4>
+<h5>Bug fixes</h5>
+- Filters for the entry table and the input for the Spelling practice now match on both precomposed and decomposed Unicode characters.
+- Fixed a bug that where having a malformed pronunciation element in an entry in the lift file would prevent cards from being created from that entry and prevent Quick Practice from loading such entries.
+- Fixed a bug preventing the importing of writing system definition files with rules.

+<h5>Outstanding bugs</h5>
+- Long load times for large lift files that do not have project configuration files.
+- Variant entries from Fieldworks or WeSay are not supported yet.
+- Column sorting information is saved in the project configuration file but not triggering default sorting when the project is opened.

+<h5>Other changes</h5>
+- Cosmetic changes to the options window and deck panel.
+- Upgraded ng-grid component to version 2.0.2

 <h4 id="v0.1.7">Version 0.1.7</h4>
 <h5>Bug fixes</h5>
 - In version 0.1.6, the buttons to move writing system languages up or down in preference stopped working.
 The functionality has been restored.